Covid-19 vaccine offered to children aged five to 11 in Northern Ireland

 Following the updated JCVI advice, all five to 11-year-old children in Northern Ireland will be offered two vaccine doses, to be administered at least 12 weeks apart.

-The injections will be 10-microgram doses of Pfizer-BioNTech's vaccine which is now marketed with the trade name, Comirnaty.
+The injections will be 10-microgram doses of Pfizer-BioNTech's vaccine.

-These doses are a third of the strength of an adult dose, according to a statement from the Department of Health.
+The paediatric dose is a third of the strength of an adult dose.

-"JCVI have advised that the intention of this offer is to increase the immunity of vaccinated individuals against severe Covid-19 in advance of a potential future wave of Covid-19," the department added.

 Expert advice